 - Disbursement is the process used to make funds available to you.

 - Your financial aid funds, except for the Nursing loans, will be disbursed to you by mail.
 The Office of Financial Aid does not process or issue checks.
 All financial aid checks are handled and mailed out to the students by the Student Business Services (B-203).

-- The amount you receive depends upon your enrollment (the number of units you are carrying) at the time of disbursement.
+- The amount you receive depends upon the number of units you are carrying at the time of disbursement.
 If you add or drop units before the freeze date, your award/disbursement will be adjusted accordingly.

 - If you stop attending or withdraw from your classes before you complete nine weeks or 60% of a term, you may be required to repay all or a portion of your federal aid.
 Dropping units can affect your aid eligibility.
 For information about Satisfactory Academic Progress, visit www.pasadena.edu/studentservices/financialaid/terms.cfm#sat-aca-prog

 - Checks returned as undeliverable will be cancelled.
 Cancelled checks will not be reissued automatically.
-To have your check reissued, submit a written request to the Office of Scholarships & Financial Aid.
+To have your check reissued, submit a written request to the Office of Financial Aid.
 Make sure that your address on LancerPoint matches your current address.

 2015-2016 Disbursement Schedule